|Definition of Terms in Statement:|| ||

 Use of Personally Owned Vehicles:

 Use of personally owned vehicles is allowed when it is cost justified.
 Reimbursement for the use of personally owned vehicles will be allowed at the rate established in the current Appropriations Act.
-Refer to Personal Vehicles on the Procurement Services website for current rate.
+Refer to Travel Procedures on the Procurement Services website for current rate.

 In using personal vehicles for International travel, the University will reimburse the actual cost of operation of such a vehicle.
 (International travel is defined as travel outside the contiguous 48 states; thus international travel includes Alaska, Hawaii, (and Canada, Mexico, Puerto Rico, etc.).
 Travelers should make sure their insurance is in force outside of the U.S.